Unique-Divine/Commonplace-Book/book/crypto/drift-protocol.md

 ### Q: Why did Drift make a perpetual swap exchange?

 They wanted to do options early on but decided that perpetual swaps were a lot more liquid and easier to implement than standard options.
-Given how much bigger the market for perps is, the team assumed it would be easier and more condusive to growth to start with a delta one product rather of convex product.
+Given how much bigger the market for perps is, the team assumed it would be easier and more condusive to growth to start with a delta one product rather than a convex product.

 The Drift founders decided to focus on building out the margining engine of the perps because it can be used to expand to other types of derivatives in the future.
 E.g., things like power perps, perps that track the square root of the underlying, or NFT floor perps.
 Those are some innovations Drift wants to build in the future.
-They wanted to start out witha  simple delta-one product as a base.
+They wanted to start out with a  simple delta-one product as a base.

 - ref: Floor Perps.
 Dave White: https://www.paradigm.xyz/2021/08/floor-perps

 ### Q: Why did Drift decide to build perps?

-Perps are the killer product in crypto.
+- Perps are the killer product in crypto.
 They create the easiest way to get exposure on an asset.
 Speculatively, it's also the easiest way to hedge against other assets.
 The composability of perps makes them easy to integrate on-chain.

-Perps have an elegance in that, as long as you have an oracle, you can build a market on top of something.
-As long as it has a continuous underlying numerical value, it'll work.
-You could make perps for COVID 19 vaccination rates.
-It doesn't have to be a binary.
+- Perps enable traders to get leveraged exposure and provide incentives for arbitrage, bringing about additional captial efficiency.

-Perps enable traders to get leveraged exposure and provide incentives for arbitrage, bringing about additional captial efficiency.
+- Perps have an elegance in that, if have an oracle and an underlying with a continuous numerical value, you can build a market on top of something.
+It doesn't have to be crypto.
+You could make perps for COVID 19 vaccination rates, for example.

 ### Q: Why build perps fully on-chain?

-There are tons of perps out there.
 Some of the biggest markets exist on Binance and FTX, for instance.
 In other words, major centralized exchanges.
-Why to build them on-chain goes back to why we care about decentralization in the first place: it's ironic that the most liquid contracts in crypto are hosted in a centralized context where every single participant has to trust a centralized exchange to hold the funds, make sure that pricing is transparent, and they're not actually trading against client orders.
+The reason to build perps on-chain goes back to why we care about decentralization in the first place: it's ironic that the most liquid contracts in crypto are hosted in a centralized context, where every single participant has to trust a centralized exchange to hold the funds, make sure that pricing is transparent, and they're not actually trading against client orders.

 Q: client orders?